String girdling Earth

 String girdling Earth is a mathematical puzzle with a counterintuitive solution.
 In a version of this puzzle, string is tightly wrapped around the equator of a perfectly spherical Earth.
-If the string should be raised 1 m off the ground, all the way along the equator, how much longer would the string be?
+If the string should be raised 1 metre (roughly 3 ft 3 in) off the ground, all the way along the equator, how much longer would the string be?

 Alternatively, 1 m of string is spliced into the original string, and the extended string rearranged so that it is at a uniform height above the equator.
 The question that is then posed is whether the gap between string and Earth will allow the passage of a car, a cat or a thin knife blade.